-Students are encouraged to utilize California State University's internal complaint or review policies and procedures prior to filing a complaint with a state agency.
-Should the student wish to file a complaint in his or her home state, please select the state contact from the Consumer Protection State Contacts list to file a complaint directly in his or her state.
+Prior to filing a complaint with a state agency, see Executive Order No. 1063 for details regarding the complaint requirements and process.
+If you are a student wishing to file a complaint in your home state, please select the state contact at the State Higher Education Executive Officers Association to file a complaint directly in your state.

 Arkansas Higher Education Coordinating Board certification does not constitute an endorsement of any institution, course or degree program.
 Such certification merely indicates that certain minimum standards have been met under the rules and regulations of institutional certification as defined in Arkansas Code %A76-61-301.